 Gluten-Free Eating and Dining in Paris

-Since I originally wrote this post, I’ve updated it several times (most recently in 2015) since Paris has become much more gluten-free friendly.
-For those who need to avoid gluten, France may present more of a challenge than other countries.
-But recently gluten-free eating has gained a more visibility and in Paris, it’s not necessarily the obstacle that it once was.
-That’s not to say you can easily eat anywhere, but even supermarkets are carrying gluten-free products and natural food shops offer fresh gluten-free pastries and breads, and have aisles of gluten-free products.
+I’ve happily updated this post and list regularly over the years, as Paris has became a much more gluten-free friendly destination.
+For those who need to avoid gluten, France may present a bit of a challenge than other countries.
+But gluten-free eating has gained more visibility and in Paris, it’s not the obstacle that it once was.
+That’s not to say you can easily eat anywhere, but even supermarkets are carrying gluten-free products, and natural food shops offer fresh gluten-free pastries and breads and have aisles of gluten-free products.

-Here are a few helpful hints that will help you navigate French restaurants and dining, how to deal with waiters, and where you can find gluten-free products and foods in Paris, including a few gluten-free restaurants and wonderful French pastry shops and bakeries that are 100% gluten-free.
+Here are a few helpful hints that will help you navigate French restaurants and dining in Paris, how to deal with waiters, and where you can find gluten-free products and foods in Paris, including gluten-free restaurants and wonderful French pastry shops and bakeries that are 100% gluten-free.

 -Familiarize yourself with the natural foods shops in Paris.